Use this guide to understand how to delete from our CLI snapshots present on a server.

 In this example the schedule is "weekly", feel free to modify the input with the schedule of your interest

-Scenario 2: Delete a number of snapshots of a specific schedule
+Scenario 2: Delete a number of snapshots for a specific protection schedule

 • zfs list -r -t snapshot <datastore> | grep weekly | awk '{ print $1 }' | head -n 100 | xargs -L1 zfs destroy

-in case you're looking to delete an amount of snapshots, or a single snapshot, based on date of creation, follow the bellow steps :
+in case you're looking to delete a specific amount of snapshots, or a single snapshot, based on the date of creation, follow the bellow steps :

 Delete a single snapshot

-To find datastore path, use : zfs list
+To find the datastore path, use: zfs list

 Step 1: List the datastore snapshots